openhab/openhab1-addons/bundles/binding/org.openhab.binding.mios/README.md

 ##### A Dimmer, Volume Control, Speed controlled Fan...

+The simple version, using internal defaults for the `Dimming1/LoadLevelStatus` service state of the Device:

+    Dimmer   MasterCeilingFanLoadLevelStatus "Master Ceiling Fan [%d]%" <slider> (GDimmer) {mios="unit:house,device:101/service/Dimming1/LoadLevelStatus"}

+or the full version:

     Dimmer   MasterCeilingFanLoadLevelStatus "Master Ceiling Fan [%d]%" <slider> (GDimmer) {mios="unit:house,device:101/service/Dimming1/LoadLevelStatus,command:MAP(miosDimmerCommand.map)"}

 Since Dimmer Items in openHAB can be sent `INCREASE`, `DECREASE` or _&lt;PCTNumber>_ as the command, the mapping file must account for both the static commands (`INCREASE`, `DECREASE`) as well as the possibility of a _Command Value_ being sent.